Lopiko1/nestadu-pm/README.md

 ---

-## John — this one's for you
+Setup instructions

 **It needs to run on your setup**, because it requires an instance that's always open.
-That's the main reason it's landing with you rather than sitting on my laptop.
+Not a problem if the Studio where you run NestaduPM is always on anyway.

 Three things before it can go live: